iterative/dvc.org/content/docs/command-reference/fetch.md

   [stage runs](/doc/user-guide/project-structure/internal-files#run-cache) from
   the remote repository.
 See the same option in `dvc push`.

-- `-d`, `--with-deps` - determines files to download by tracking dependencies to the `targets`.
-If none are provided, this option is ignored.
-By traversing all stage dependencies, DVC searches backward from the target stages in the corresponding pipelines.
-This means DVC will not fetch files referenced in later stages than the `targets`.

 - `-R`, `--recursive` - determines the files to fetch by searching each target directory and its subdirectories for `dvc.yaml` and `.dvc` files to inspect.
-  If there are no directories among the `targets`, this option is ignored.
+  If there are no directories among the `targets`, this option has no effect.

+- `-d`, `--with-deps` - only meaningful when specifying `targets`.
+This determines files to download by resolving all dependencies of the targets: DVC searches backward from the targets in the corresponding pipelines.
+This will not fetch files referenced in later stages than the `targets`.

 - `-j <number>`, `--jobs <number>` - parallelism level for DVC to download data from remote storage.
 The default value is `4 * cpu_count()`.
 For SSH remotes,